PLC Connection

 To establish a direct connection, configure the LAN port of the PC or laptop to the same subnet range (No DHCP!).Connection via PLC (Option 2)

-When connected to a PLC, the PLC assigns an IP address to the radar sensor automatically.
+When connected to a PLC, the PLC can assign an IP address to the radar sensor.

 Ensure that the selected IP address is unique within the network to avoid conflicts.